LivePersonInc/developer-center/pages/index.md

 ### Common use cases

-To better understand our documentation, APIs, and the LiveEngage platform, we’ve listed our common use cases as entry points into the documentation to help you start building an API client.
+To better understand our documentation, APIs, and the Conversational Cloud platform, we’ve listed our common use cases as entry points into the documentation to help you start building an API client.
 If, however, you can’t find the project you had in mind, reach out to LivePerson Support for guidance.

 <p><br></p>

-#### Integrate LiveEngage with your native app
+#### Integrate Conversational Cloud with your native app

 You can integrate your native iOS or Android app with LiveEnage using the Mobile Messaging SDK.
 When you implement this SDK and its APIs, brands can create and manage digital engagements that start in your native app.
 This allows customers to communicate with the brand's agents through their channel of choice.
 For more information, refer to the Mobile Messaging SDK for [Android](mobile-app-messaging-sdk-for-android-overview.html) or [iOS](mobile-app-messaging-sdk-for-ios-overview.html).

 <p><br></p>

-#### Customize LiveEngage reports or create new ones
+#### Customize Conversational Cloud reports or create new ones

 Working with historical data APIs, brands can address specific goals and KPIs by accessing their entire raw data.
 Brands can use this data in data warehouse systems as well as create customized reports.